CZ-NIC/pz/README.md

   20
   25
   ```
-* `--stderr` Print commands output to the STDERR, while letting the original line piped to STDOUT intact.
+* `--stderr` Print commands output to the `STDERR`, while letting the original line piped to `STDOUT` intact.
 Useful for generating reports during a long operation.
-Take a look at the following example, every third line will make STDERR to receive a message.
+Take a look at the following example, every third line will make `STDERR` to receive a message.
   ```bash
   pz -g=9 s | pz "i+=1; s = 'Processed next few lines' if i % 3 == 0 else None" --stderr
   1